pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 users.

 In principle, crypto-currency users and node operators can be disjunct.
 Users may operate a node but they do not have to.
-But in practice, blockchain protocols motivate participation as operator by handing out crypto-currency denoted rewards.
+But in practice blockchain protocols motivate participation as operator by handing out crypto-currency denoted rewards.
 Hence node operators usually are crypto-currency users.

 As protocol designers, we want our protocol to accommodate as many applications as possible.
-We avoid imposing requirements on the crypto-currency.
+We thus avoid imposing requirements on the crypto-currency.
 We just assume that each node has access to a unique identifier `my_id` that can receive rewards.
 In practice, `my_id` would be the account or wallet address of the node's operator.
 The specification itself however does not have any notion of crypto-currency address or wallet.

-We specify reward calculation using four functions `local_tip`, `global_tip`, `history` and `reward`.
+We specify incentive mechanisms using four functions `local_tip`, `global_tip`, `history` and `reward`.

 * `local_tip` takes a node's state as argument and returns its preferred